vipmax/anycoder/readme.md

 An intelligent code completion tool that watches your files and automatically suggests completions when you place a `??` in your code.

-It doesn't matter what editor or IDE you're using — as long as the file is saved, `anycoder` can update help you.
+It doesn't matter what editor or IDE you're using — as long as the file is saved, `anycoder` can help you.

 ## Demo